 I know, pretzels seem intimidating to make, but if you have the time and a little bit of patience, you can totally do it!
-Plus, you can make a big batch and freeze them to make whenever the craving hits!
+With all the time I spend in the kitchen, bread is still something I struggle with, but I promise, this homemade soft pretzel recipe has never failed me!

-Still, as a mom with a hectic schedule myself, I understand the need for easier recipes, so I will also provide a shortcut option for you with pre-made dough.
+Still, as a mom with a hectic schedule who self-identifies as a foodie, I understand the need for easier recipes, so I will also provide a shortcut option for you with pre-made dough.

 The water does not have to be boiling.
 We’re aiming for somewhere around 90°F, but it doesn’t have to be perfect.
 Generally, hot water from the tap is fine.
 Or you can microwave room temp water for 45 seconds.